Rhetoric & Writing at BGSU

 Mariana Grohowski (2011)

-Mariana Grohowski is a second-year PhD student.
-Her research examines the cultural ideologies and literate activities of servicewomen of the U.S. Armed Forces.
+Mariana (Mare) Grohowski is a third-year PhD student.
+Inspired by feminisms, multimodality, disability studies, and community-based research, Grohowski's research examines the ways US military service-personnel make and share meaning for social and personal change within and beyond the classroom.
 She has taught courses in first-year writing and service learning, and has worked as a writing consultant in a university writing center.
 She earned her M.S. in Rhetoric and Technical Communication from Michigan Technological University.
-Her work has appeared in the Community Literacy Journal, Reflections, and Enculturation.
+She is the Vice-President of Military Experience and the Arts, a nonprofit organization that encourages healing through artistic expression (www.militaryexperience.org).

 Ken Hayes (2011)